-1. A Contractor may not dispose, dump or discharge any sediment, waste and other effluent into the Marine Environment where such disposal, dumping or discharge is a Mining Discharge, except where such Mining Discharge is permitted in accordance with:
+- 1. A Contractor shall not dispose, dump or discharge into the Marine Environment any Mining Discharge, except where such disposal, dumping or discharge is permitted in accordance with: - (a) The assessment framework for Mining Discharges as set out in the Guidelines; and - (b) The Environmental Management and Monitoring Plan.